The Cowboy Pastor’s Wife: How To Have A Ranch “Cation”

 What about the duct tape…how did we use that?
 Well, everyone knows you shouldn’t leave home without it.
 Thank you for reading,

-Thecowboypastorswife F
+Thecowboypastorswife